Particular/docs.particular.net/servicecontrol/deploying-servicecontrol-in-a-cluster.md

 ---
 title: Deploying ServiceControl to a Cluster
-summary: A guide to deploying ServiceControl on a Windows cluster
+summary: A guide to deploying ServiceControl on a Windows Failover cluster
 related:
 - servicecontrol/troubleshooting
 reviewed: 2022-02-18
 ---

-NOTE: Clustering might not be required as cloud hosting and enterprise virtualization layers provide high availability and data redundancy features.
+NOTE: ServiceControl only supports active/passive clusters.
+Clustering might not be required as cloud hosting and enterprise virtualization layers provide high availability and data redundancy features and message queueing ensures no messages are lost.

 The following procedure is a high level guide on how to deploy ServiceControl onto a fault-tolerant cluster using Windows Failover Clustering.

 NOTE: This guide assumes that MSMQ is the underlying transport.
+Other transports work as long as these are deployed on a different machine.
+In that case you can skip the MSMQ specific steps.

 ## Basic setup